In this article, I explain the rather sensitive issues around:

 Please tell us

 As a mediator, it is important that I know whether or not you intend to bring your solicitor to your mediation meeting.
 If yes, that is fine by me.
 He/she will be very welcome.
 We shall make sure your conflict party has the same opportunity.
-If possible, I shall talk to both solicitors at an early stage.
+If possible, I may well talk to both solicitors at an early stage.

 Of course, I quite understand that this might be a decision that you take or change at any time.
 Please bear in mind that if you decide late in the day that your solicitor shall attend then it may be necessary to defer the mediation meeting so that your conflict party has the opportunity to bring his/her solicitor too.